 When David started at Sensirion in 2011, the company had around 200 employees.
 Over the years since, he has been a front-row observer of the company's growth: "Today we have almost three times as many people," he says.
 Thanks to that growth, the starting point for his next development project, the multi-pixel gas sensor SGPC10, was very different.
 Whereas he had previously tinkered and worked in the laboratory himself, now there was an entire department of experienced process engineers.
 This shifted the focus towards planning and organizational activities, such as coordination with the process engineers for the production of prototypes and final process optimization.

 Like our products, David's career evolves as well: he has been Senior Packaging Engineer since late 2014.
 With this position, David took on greater responsibility and duties and now advises colleagues within and outside the group using his acquired expertise.
 There are always new technical specifications or concepts related to the packaging of new products that have to be worked out on an interdisciplinary basis.

 It is precisely this variety and scope to use his own ideas that I appreciate in particular about working at Sensirion.

 Furthermore David has the chance to take responsibility for new, technically demanding projects.
 The practical aspect of his work remains an important factor for him.
 This is where he has the opportunity to create something and hold a product that he has imagined or designed himself in his hands.
-It was a great feeling for him to see 'his' humidity sensor sell so successfully and its integration in the Samsung Galaxy S4.
+It was a great feeling for him to see 'his' humidity sensor sell so successfully.

 Apart from the stimulating and diverse nature of the work itself, David also appreciates the good working atmosphere within his team and the entire company.
 All his colleagues are very helpful and he can always find someone to answer his questions.
 Everyone is always involved in the work of fellow team members as well, because no one focuses solely on his own work.
 Everyone communicates with and assists each other.